Ker CM rules out Education Minister's resignation; UDF boycotts Assembly proceedings | Politics

 Irked over Vijayan's reply, opposition leader V D Satheesan said it was ''illegal'' for the Chief Minister to justify a case in the Assembly which was dismissed by the apex court.

-''What is the message the Education Minister, who destroyed public property, give to the student community?
+''What message is the Education Minister, who destroyed public property, giving to the student community?
 Is it suitable for a state like Kerala?
 Is this the message you intend to convey about the state outside?'' he asked during his speech.

 The court on Wednesday dismissed the appeals, including the one filed by the Kerala government against the High Court order dismissing its plea seeking withdrawal of a criminal case lodged against LDF MLAs in connection with the ruckus.